Skip to main content Skip to guide navigation

 Government webpages and reports with named authors

 Author(s).
 (Date).
 Webpage or title of report Title (Report number or Series Title, number and issue, if any).
-Agency, office, institute, bureau, or department. https://doi.org/... (if given) or URL
+Agency, office, institute, bureau, or department. https://doi.org/... (if available) or URL

 Citing webpages